Kenchim/sushi_around/README.md

-# # Sushi Around Mobile App

-A new Flutter project.
+# Mobile app "Sushi Around" developed with Flutter

+This app shows you sushi places around your location.
+Google maps gives you tons of options, but sometimes it confuses you.
+With this app, you can directly find places where you can eat sushi.
+All places on this app are within 1km from you, so it is not too hard to reach.

+Sushi is around you.
+Let's open this app and get it.

 ## How to use
-Mobile app "Sushi Around" developed with Flutter

 When you open this app, it automatically start to search sushi shops around you and show up to 20 places from google API.